Lanzhou-J/Lanzhou-J.github.io/_posts/2022-01-23-DevOps-02-Networking.md

 ## 1.1 IPs

 ### What is an IP address?
-  - Data packets are equivalent to express packages
+  - Data packets are similar to packages
-  - IP address is equivalent to home address and street number
+  - IP address is similar to home address or street number
   - Each device connected to the internet has a unique "ID" -- an IP address.
 IP addresses allow devices to communicate with each other.

 ### What is a public IP address?